Go Green network

 We remain committed to minimizing the use of chemicals of concern.
 Our Green Chemistry program includes a process that is solvent free so that our scientists do not have to handle and dispose of highly regulated solvent wastes.
 Green Chemistry reviews are conducted on products in development to identify opportunities to substitute less hazardous materials, and thereby beneficially impact employee safety, production costs and the environment.

 Our fleet operations are working to reduce fossil fuel consumption in a variety of ways, such as using more hybrid and higher mileage vehicles.
 Our goal included a 10 percent increase in fuel economy from 2008 to 2015 for the combined U.S./Canada fleet.
 In Germany, we are using alternatives to gasoline to fuel vehicles, optimizing engines, installing energy saving tires and conducting environmentally friendly driver training to reduce fossil fuel use.
-In Plainsboro, New Jersey, we encourage employees to drive hybrid vehicles by offering drivers prime parking spots and charging stations in Lawrenceville.
+In Lawrenceville and Princeton Pike, New Jersey, we encourage employees to drive hybrid vehicles by offering drivers prime parking spots and charging stations.

 We are reducing air and land travel with a focus on decreasing the number of meetings to those that are essential, and conducting those via video or teleconference whenever possible.